paulmach/osm/osmgeojson/README.md

 	This info is set as the "relation" property which is an array of objects with the following values from the relation: "id", "role", "tags".

+* `IncludeInnerRings(yes bool)`

+	By default, inner rings of 'multipolygon' without a matching outer ring will be ignored.
+	However, in some use cases the outer ring can be implied as the viewport bound and the inner rings can then be rendered correctly.
+Polygons with a nil first ring will be need to be updated such that the first ring is the viewport bound.

 ### Benchmarks

 These benchmarks are meant to show the performance impacts of the different options.